mariegodon/javascript-calculator/README.md

 <br>
 ####About the calculator
 * Operators include +, -, /, *, ^, (, ).
+* Order of operations is respected.
 * Equations can be entered either by clicking calculator buttons or typing.
 Backspace maps to C, enter maps to '='.
-* Calculator does not allow you to enter invalid equation (ex cannot enter multiple operators in a row).
+* Calculator does not allow you to enter invalid equation (ex cannot enter multiple operators in a row, cannot enter multiple decimals in a row).